-Required Field Courses:
+Require ed Field Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economics
+AGEC 6 571 I Fundamentals in Agribusiness and Managerial Economics 3 Credits

-AGEC 695 Frontiers in Agribusiness and Managerial Economics
+AGEC 6 595 I Frontiers in Agribusiness and Managerial Economics 3 Credits

-Subtotal in Fi teld Area 6 Credits
+Subtotal l in Field l Area 6 Credits

-Field Courses s (Two out of the following courses)
+Field Co ourses (7 Two out of the following courses)

 MGMT 634 Seminar in Organizational Behavior

 MGMT 636 Seminar in Organizational Theory

 MGMT 676 Strategic Management Survey

-Subtotal in Fi teld Elective Area 6 Credits
+Subtotal l in Field l Elective Area 6 Credits

-Total Field R equirement12 Credits
+Total Fi ield Req uirement 12 Credits

-This course will be taught under the direction of the Chair of the student's graduate advisory committee.
-The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
-The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
-When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.
+advisor in teach Analysi combin allow to AGEC ry comm hing this is, allow ations o he stude will be taught under the direction of the Chair of the ittee.
+The Chair of the student's advisory committee can class, allow students to take parts of AGEC 676 Fronties we students to take directed readings from selected these alternatives.
+The Chair of the student's advisory and to substitute AGEC 676 for AGEC 695.
+When the corse, the student will enroll in a section opened for the Chaittee. n take an active role rs in Applied Market ed faculty, or any committee may also urse is taught as an

-Total Minimum Course Requirements42 Credits
+Total Minimum n Course Requirements 42 Credits

-Research
+Researc eh

-AGEC 691 Research
+AGEC 6 ResearchAdditional hours of coursework can replace research ho

 Total Credits 64 Credits